stephenhillier/apitest/README.md

       values:
         size: Large
         type: Pepperoni
+        quantity: 10
+      strict: true # quantity must be a number 10, not a string "10".
+Use false if not important.
 ```

   * `set`: a list of env variables to set from the response.
 Each item should have a `var` (the variable to be set) and `from` (a field in the response).
 This will be helpful for capturing the ID of a created resource to use in a later request.